marioferh/utils-rh/nto/workloadHints.md

 ```
 Default: cpu partitioning with enabled power management and the basic reduction of latency figures

-Low-latency: Adds some of real time behaviour
+Low-latency: Adds some of real time behavior

 Ultra-low-latency: disables power management to get the max possible determinism and lowest latency
 ```